AutomationUser22/Cypress_Framework-BDD/README.md

 6. Cypress cloud (To record all test execution related on cloud)
 7. AWS SNS notification as per build status.
 Refer :- https://docs.aws.amazon.com/codebuild/latest/userguide/sample-build-notifications.html#sample-build-notifications-ref
 8. AWS S3 to store code artifacts in this case test result report.
+9. AWS Eventbridge to initialize the email when build status is changed